hpc-grnet-gr/prace-autumn-school-2014/README.md

 # prace-autumn-school-2014

 Training material and hands on for the PRACE Autumn School in Athens, Greece.
-More infor at: http://events.prace-ri.eu/event/athens-autumn-school-2014
+More info at: http://events.prace-ri.eu/event/athens-autumn-school-2014

-## MPI section

-Exercises for MPI hands-on session are located in the MPI folder.

-## OpenMP section

-Exercises for the OpenMP hands-on session are located in the OpenMP folder.

-## Hybrid MPI+OpenMP section
+## Exercises

-Exercises for the Hybrid MPI+OpenMP hands-on session are located in the Hybrid folder.
+Folder contains several source code files (exercises) that will be delivered/showcased in parallel to the sessions.
+Please be patient, embrace active learning and don't peak into the solutions folder.

-## Scratch section
+## Materials

+This folder includes helpful material for realizing the hands-on exercises

+Among other stuff the following may be useful:

-Login procedure from command line: https://showterm.io/666bb31ab4a7fabf03b99
+- Login procedure from command line: https://showterm.io/666bb31ab4a7fabf03b99

-The scratch folder contains small exercises showcased by the trainers during the corresponging session.
+- Modules available on login node: http://showterm.io/62aba0539f0cc6a6ab00c
+- Sample batch submission script: